lucasdbrown/industrial_network_template/README.md

 ![Image](Ind_Network_Template_Diagram.drawio.png)

-## Guide for how to make your own OT Network using this template
+## Guide for how to make your own Industrial Network using this template
-- Make your own simulated python components and add their configurations to the `docker-compose.yml` in the folder where your simulated components are
+- Add components/services and add their configurations to the `docker-compose.yml` in the folder where your components/services are
+- Use the scenario template below

+#### Scenario Template for Planning what to add to the Industrial Network Template
+- Foothold:
+  - Is there a Vendor Foothold?
+    - Do you need to create a Vendor Network and gain access to the Industrial Network through a Vendor RDP access?
+- Added Services to Enterprise:
+- Added Services to IDMZ:
+- Added Services to Industrial:
+- Enclaves:
+- Industrial Processes:
+- Most Critical Parts of the Industrial Process to Exploitation/Manipulation:

 ## Credit